 For Beatrice, I wanted the handle to feel great in your hand, first and foremost.
 That’s why it is made of soft, lightly finished wood – warm, organic and familiar.
 But I also wanted to say, “Hey, we’re the dress form you already know and love but with a twist!”
 So I put a window in it.
 As the light shines through, it takes on the color of your space, so there’s a little of you in there too!

 This is the heart of the whole project.
 Obviously, there’s the tech that makes it possible, which is actually the easier part for us because we’ve been doing that professionally for a long time.
 But what’s more interesting is the smoothness of the shape of Beatrice.

 What I’ve learned over time by working with my paper tape form and testing foam prototypes with sewists is that while 3D body doubles are extremely helpful, being 100% photographically accurate isn’t inspiring or even useful (think panty lines, bulges from bra straps and the like).
 We smooth each model just enough so it’s gorgeous AND still accurate enough for fitting.

 Dress forms are smooth because that makes them great for draping and design.
 Yours should be too.

 3. The removable cover.

-My first choice was a draped cotton linen custom cover ???? but there’s no way we could keep the price accessible with that.
+My first choice was a draped cotton linen custom cover but we couldn’t figure out how to offer it at an accessible price.
 Instead, I created a beautiful double knit cover that has a drawstring at the bottom so you can take it off and replace it, and make it yours!

 4. The adjustable stand.